Arthur's multiplicity formula for even orthogonal and unitary groups: Statement of results in generic case

 \subsection{Local Langlands correspondence}

 Our next goal is to describe the near equivalence class $L^2_\psi(G)$ when $\psi$ is generic.
+For this purpose, we need to make use of the (Vogan version) local Langlands correspondence (``LLC'' for short), which provides us a bijection between irreducible representations of $G_v$ and enhanced $L$-parameters.
+There are some existing results.

+\underline{\textit{When $v$ is Archimedean:}} the LLC was proved in \cite{MR1011897} for connected reductive groups.
+However since we need to deal with the disconnected group ${\rm O}_{2n}$ in Case O, we need to extend the LLC for special even orthogonal groups to full even orthogonal groups.
+When $F$ is complex, there is only one orthogonal space of dimension $2n$, and the corresponding even orthogonal group is quasi-split.
+In this case such an LLC is already provided by Arthur's results, see the remark below.
+When $F$ is real, we provide an LLC for full even orthogonal groups in Appendix \ref{App.LLC4O} using theta lifts.

-For this purpose, we need to establish the local Langlands correspondence (LLC for short) for $G$.
-The Archimedean case was done in \cite{MR1011897}.
-For the non-Archimedean case: when $G$ is a quasi-split even orthogonal group, this was done in \cite{MR3135650} \cite{MR3708200}; when $G$ is a quasi-split unitary group, this was done in \cite{MR3338302}; when $G$ is an inner form of an unitary group, this was proved in \cite{kaletha2014endoscopic}.
-Also, in our previous papers \cite{zou2020local} \cite{chen2020local}, we established the LLC for pure inner forms of even orthogonal groups and unitary groups over non-Archimedean fields using the theta lift.
-Now we briefly recall the results.\\
+\underline{\textit{When $v$ is non-Archimedean:}} the LLC was proved in \cite{MR3135650} \cite{MR3708200} in the case that $G$ is a quasi-split even orthogonal group; in \cite{MR3338302} in the case that $G$ is a quasi-split unitary group; and in \cite{kaletha2014endoscopic} in the case that $G$ is an inner form of an unitary group.
+Also, in our previous papers \cite{zou2020local, chen2020local}, we established the LLC for pure inner forms of even orthogonal groups and unitary groups over non-Archimedean fields using theta lifts.

+\begin{remark} Indeed, Arthur also established a weak version of the LLC for quasi-split special even orthogonal groups over Archimedean fields in \cite{MR3135650}.
+According to \cite[Thm.3.10]{MR3708200}, Arthur's results also implicitly imply an LLC for quasi-split full even orthogonal groups, though he didn't highlight it.
+We can show that our extension of the LLC for real full even orthogonal groups coincide with Arthur's when the group is quasi-split by appealing to the global method.
+We sketch the proof at the end of Appendix \ref{App.LLC4O}. \end{remark}

+Now we briefly recall above results.
 Assume $F$ is local for a moment.
-There is a canonical finite-to-one surjection
+There is a canonical finite to one surjection

-where the disjoint union runs over all pure inner forms of $G$, and $\Phi(G^*)$ is the set of $L$-parameters of $G$.
+where the disjoint union runs over all pure inner forms of $G$.
 For each $L$-parameter $\phi$, we denote

 and we call it the $L$-packet of $G'$ associated to $\phi$.
-For each $L$-parameter $\phi$, there is an bijection (depends on the choice of a Whittaker datum $\scrW$ of $G^*$)
+There is a canonical bijection (depends on the choice of a Whittaker datum $\scrW$ of $G^*$)